kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 type Frobber struct {
   // restartPolicy may be set to "Always" or "Never".
   // Additional policies may be defined in the future.
+  // Clients should expect to handle additional values,
-  // Unrecognized policies should be treated as "Never".
+  // and treat unrecognized values in this field as "Never".
   RestartPolicy string `json:"policy"
 }
 ```